AI Video

 The Developer Route Is Gemini API Plus Veo

-For developers, the video contract is the Gemini API with Veo.
+For developers, the video contract is still Gemini API with Veo, not Gemini Omni.
 Google's video docs are the source to follow for inputs, model names, supported output behavior, and generated-video handling.
-Google's pricing page is also the important boundary: as checked on May 7, 2026, Veo 3.1 rows are marked for paid-tier use, and the Free Tier is not available for those models.
+Google's pricing page is also the important boundary: as checked on June 12, 2026, Veo 3.1 API rows are marked for paid-tier use, and the Free Tier is not available for those models.

 That does not mean the API route is bad.
 It means it should be chosen for the jobs an API is good at: controlled backend generation, repeatable prompts, logged requests, predictable ownership, automated retries, security review, and production budgeting.
 If you need those capabilities, the official API is usually safer than a wrapper with unclear credit rules.

 Do not plan a product around "free Nano Banana video API" unless the provider can show exactly who owns the account, which model is called, who pays, what unit is charged, what limits apply, how prompts and uploads are handled, and how failures are supported.
+Gemini Omni may be a useful route in Google app surfaces, but it is not a free Gemini API video call.
 A free playground or trial credit can be useful for evaluation, but it is not the same as a free official Veo API.

 For implementation work, keep the layers separate in your notes.
 Nano Banana can create or edit the reference frame.
 Veo creates the video.
 The Gemini API owns the developer call path.
 Billing and quotas belong to the project and billing account.
 Wrapper credits belong to the wrapper provider.